libavg/libavg/sphinxdoc/misc.rst

             Creates a copy of an already existing bitmap.

+        .. py:method:: __init__(bitmap, tlPos, brPos)

+            Returns a rectangle inside an existing bitmap as a new bitmap.
+Note that the pixels are not copied and write operations will therefore effect the original bitmap as well.

         .. py:method:: __init__(fileName)

             Loads an image file from disk and returns it as bitmap object.